Dark Chocolate Chocolate Chip Peanut Butter Cookies (GF/DF)

 Prep

-- Set out the dairy free butter and eggs.1/4 cup dairy free butter2 eggs
+• Set out the dairy free butter and eggs.

 Make the Dough

-- Add the wet ingredients and mix for another 30 seconds or so.
-Scrape down the sides of the bowl again.2 eggs3 tablespoons dairy free yogurt1 teaspoon vanilla
+• Add the wet ingredients and mix for another 30 seconds or so.
+Scrape down the sides of the bowl again.

 Bake the Cookies

-- Bake the cookies, one sheet at a time, for about 12 minutes.
+• Bake the cookies at 350°F for about 12 minutes.
 The cookies will be puffed up but not quite firm.

-- Place the cookie sheet on a rack to cool, and set a timer for 10 minutes.
+• Let the cookies cool while still sitting on the cookie sheet, on top of a wire rack, for about 10 minutes.
 The cookies will continue to bake a tiny bit as they cool on the cookie sheet.
 (If you eat them at this stage, they will fall apart but will still be yummy!)

 Notes

-- Freezing the Dough: If you don't need the whole batch right away, you can freeze the dough balls.
+• Freezing the Dough: If you don’t need the whole batch right away, you can freeze the dough balls.
 Scoop the extra dough onto a smaller cookie sheet (or anything that can fit in your freezer), placing the dough balls close together.
 Freeze the dough balls until hard (for an hour or so), then place the dough balls in a plastic bag and return to the freezer.
-Whenever you want fresh-baked cookies, let the frozen dough balls sit on a cookie sheet on the counter while your oven is preheating so that they can defrost slightly.
-Then bake as directed above but with a minute added onto the baking time.
-(If they are completely thawed, you can bake as directed.)
+Whenever you want fresh-baked cookies, bake the frozen dough balls at 350°F for 13 minutes (1 minute longer than normal), then let them cool while still on the cookie sheet.